robinboncoeur/Art/docs/writing/W_DiscussE.md

 **I'm going to slip into Charlie's shoes for a moment.
 And my Dad, into Roger's.**

-The *dread* of what my Dad's going to say when he finds out what I've decided to do — whether or not my Dad would actually say that — becomes unbearable.
+The *dread* of what my Dad's going to say when he finds out what I've decided to do — whether Dad would actually say anything is moot — becomes unbearable.
 I see one way out: I have to leave home.

 But live where?
 I start looking for something close to the Faire.
 Like, Torquay or even Anglesea.
 Nothing.

 I don't drive: no driving licence.
 I'm a "Nigel Nofriends"... no mates.
 I'm stuck.

 I talk to my mum: she knows a lady who lives on a little 2 horse 'ranch' on Bell's Beach.
 She's looking for help.
 We go to an interview, the lady has a look at me and it's 'nah, mate, not on'.